-- [27] This standard describes requirements for determining the host status of a particular fruit to a particular fruit fly species and designates three categories of host status: natural host, conditional host and non-host. - [28] Requirements for determining host status include: - accurate identification of the fruit fly species, test fruit and, for field trials, control fruit from a known natural host - specification of parameters for adult and larval fruit fly surveillance and experimental design under semi-natural field conditions (i.e. field cages, greenhouses or bagged fruit-bearing branches) to determine host status and specify the conditions of the fruit (including physiological) to be evaluated - observation of fruit fly survival at each stage of its development - establishment of procedures for holding and handling the fruit for host status determination natural field conditions set out in this standard
+- [27] This standard describes requirements for determining the host status of a particular fruit to a particular fruit fly species and designates three categories of host status: natural host, conditional host and non-host. - [28] Requirements for determining host status include: - accurate identification of the fruit fly species, test fruit and, for field trials, control fruit from a known natural host - specification of parameters for adult and larval fruit fly surveillance and experimental design under semi-natural field conditions (i.e. field cages, greenhouses or bagged fruit-bearing branches) to determine host status and specify the conditions of the fruit (including physiological) to be evaluated - observation of fruit fly survival at each stage of its development - establishment of procedures for holding and handling the fruit for host status determination adults under natural conditions or under the seminatural field conditions set out in this standard